Embassy of the United States, New Delhi: History

 The cornerstone of the structure was laid by Chief Justice of the United States Earl Warren on September 1, 1956.
 The building was estimated to cost $2,000,000 and replaced the former Maharajah's palace where the American embassy was previously housed.
-Warren stated that he hoped the embassy would become a "temple of peace," and became the first contemporary American building constructed following the U.S. State Department's directive that overseas buildings "should be in harmony with cultural, architectural and climatic conditions."
+Warren stated that he hoped the embassy would become a "temple of peace", and became the first contemporary American building constructed following the U.S. State Department's directive that overseas buildings "should be in harmony with cultural, architectural and climatic conditions."

-The Embassy was formally opened on January 5, 1959, in the presence of Indian Prime Minister Jawaharlal Nehru and other dignitaries.
+The embassy was formally opened on January 5, 1959, in the presence of Indian Prime Minister Jawaharlal Nehru and other dignitaries.
 Following the opening ceremony, U.S. Ambassador to India Ellsworth Bunker stated, "To me this building is symbolic of what can be achieved through the cooperation of our two countries.
 From beginning to end it has been a joint venture."
-Before, during and soon after its construction, the embassy gained many positive appraisals and fascination in both mainstream publications and architecture journals, with a lot of coverage during Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan.
+Before, during and soon after its construction, the embassy gained became a source of appraisal and fascination for both mainstream publications and architecture journals, particularly during Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan.
 Upon its opening, The New York Times called the embassy "probably the most elegant in the world."

 An incident of sexual assault in February 2020 occurred on U.S. Embassy grounds when Indian police revealed a 5-year-old girl had been raped.
-The U.S. Embassy, which took action immediately, brought the matter to the attention of the Delhi Police.
+The U.S. Embassy, which took action immediately, informed the Delhi Police of the matter.
 The alleged was arrested and charged with rape, per Delhi Police, pending a trial date.

-The complex is currently undergoing a major renovation by Weiss/Manfredi, with the new design being announced in 2019 and groundbreaking taking place in January 2021.
-The original chancery building is to remain in use as the plan will both restore current buildings as well as construct new structures.
+The complex is currently undergoing a major renovation by Weiss/Manfredi, with the new design announced in 2019 and groundbreaking taking place in January 2021.
+The original chancery building is to remain in use as the plan will both restore current buildings and construct new structures.
 Construction is expected to finished by 2027.

 American consulates in India

-The United States also has consulates in Mumbai, Chennai, Kolkata and Hyderabad, all of which are associated with the U.S. Embassy in New Delhi.
+The United States also has consulates in Mumbai, Kolkata, Chennai and Hyderabad, all of which are associated with the U.S. Embassy in New Delhi.
+The US has declared intent to open consulates in Bengaluru and Ahmedabad.